Easy As Cookies

 What Is Fake Steak (or Mock Filet Mignon)?

-Nowadays if you do an internet search for "fake steak," you'll get lots of plant-based meat substitutes.
-Even if you search for recipes that take ground beef, they usually take crackers or something other than rice.
+If you do an internet search for "fake steak," you get lots of plant-based meat substitutes.
+If you search for recipes that take ground beef, they often take crackers or something other than rice.
 Many of those recipes use condensed soup as a gravy - and I hate gravy!

-I assume this recipe is one of those thrifty, make-do recipes from the 1930s, 40s, or 50s, that would help stretch out your grocery money.
+This recipe is likely one of those thrifty, make-do recipes from the 1930s, 40s, or 50s, that would help stretch out your grocery money.
 That's why you add inexpensive rice to give extra bulk to usually inexpensive ground beef.

 It's called "Mock Filet Mignon" on my mom's recipe card.
-While it's not the same as those simple, elegant steaks, these patties are pretty tender.
-Wrapping them in bacon is hardly inexpensive, but does make the meal seem pretty fancy.
+While it's not the same as those simple, elegant steaks, these patties are tender.
+Wrapping them in bacon is hardly inexpensive but does make the meal seem pretty elegant.

 A jar of minced garlic, a bottle of Worcestershire sauce, a whole onion, 2 cups of cooked white rice, and raw ground beef.

-For ground beef, don't go too lean, because you need the fat for texture and flavor.
-I've used 80%, 85%, and 88% lean ground beef.
-Fake steak pictured in this post is made with 80% lean.
+Ground beef: Don't go too lean; you need the fat for texture and flavor.
+I successfully use 80%, 85%, 88%, and even 90% lean ground beef.

 A raw mixture of ground beef, rice, and onion, in a large mixing bowl.